opticaliqlusion/collatz/README.md

 This generalization produces several well-behaved functions.
 In this script, $C_3$ (obviously), $C_5$, $C_7$, and $C_{25}$ are observed to "converge", or every element tested in reduction (tens of millions in sequence and in random) converge to the trivial loop surrounding 1.
 However, other functions, such as $C_9$, $C_{11}$, $C_{13}$ form non-trivial loops, and thus do not converge.

+The coefficient $C_n$ creates a function behaving in one of the three following ways:

+* **Converge**: The function resulting from the coefficient $C_n$ reduces, under iteration, every integer to $1$, resembling the classic $3x+1$ problem.
+* **Diverge**: The function causes integers to "explode", and increase rapidly under iteration, with no limit.
+This is observed in other Collatz-related problems.
+* **Non-Trivial Loop**: The function creates more than one non-trivial loop.
+That is, an integer under iteration can enter a loop that prevents the iteration from ever reducing to 1.
+This is the common failure under our "Strong" generalization.

+###### Results

 The computed sequence of converging coefficients $\hat{C}$ computed here is:

 $\hat{C} = \{3, 5, 7, 25, 29, 41,...\}$